Authorise and capture payments

 - Click the round-arrow Refund button beside the the payment to reverse the pre-authorisation.

-- After you reverse the authorisation, the order status becomes
+- After you reverse the payment, the order status becomes

-The reversal transaction displays in the Related Transactions list and the amount reversed will be returned to the customer's card within a few days at the most.
+The reversal transaction displays in the Related Transactions list and the amount reversed will be returned to the customer's card within a few days.